The Future of Food Safety

 The conference offered a forum for a global experience exchange on efforts made by governments and other stakeholders to advance food safety and highlighted the central role that food safety plays in achieving the 2030 Agenda for Sustainable Development.

 Ibrahim Assane Mayaki, the CEO of the New Partnership for Africa’s Development, said that “this is a tremendous opportunity in an area that has been neglected for a long time,” and summarized key takeaways:

 - We need investments in local food markets to protect consumers and improve nutrition along with trade

 - The effects of climate change need to factor into plans for sustainable food systems

 - The role of digital technologies cannot be understated, but carries risks

 - Empowering consumers is critical through partnerships between the public and private sectors.

-Both the conference and associated side events echoed messages from a new report from the “It is time for greater investment and a strategic, risk-based approach that targets the health of African consumers and harnesses consumer awareness and market forces to drive progress on food safety.
+Both the conference and associated side events echoed messages from a new report from the Global Food Safety Partnership: “It is time for greater investment and a strategic, risk-based approach that targets the health of African consumers and harnesses consumer awareness and market forces to drive progress on food safety.
 Food safety is the next frontier of food and nutrition security in Sub-Saharan Africa.
 More broadly, food safety also undermines economic growth and trade objectives.”